 - Make chili enchiladas.
 Fill corn tortillas with chopped onions and Cheddar cheese and roll.
 Line up enchiladas in a casserole dish.
 Cover with chili and lots more cheese.
 Bake at 350 degrees F until the whole thing is hot and melty.
 Please invite me for dinner.

-What can I serve with Chili with Chocolate?
+What can I serve with Chili?

 - Saltines are traditional.